SantiDBA/pg_virtual_lab/README.md

         USER: postgres
         PASS: postgres

-7. Connect to Oracle from any IDE (TOAD, Dbeaver, etc.) using below information:
+7. Connect to Oracle from any IDE (TOAD, DBeaver, etc.) using below information:

         HOST: 192.168.56.140
         PORT: 1521